wagtail/wagtail/docs/topics/pages.md

 ### Page descriptions

-You can add helpful description text to every Wagtail Page, similar to a model attribute called help_text attribute.
+You can add helpful description text to every Wagtail Page, similar to a `help_text` model attribute.
 By adding `page_description` to your Page model, you'll be adding a short description that can be seen when you create a new page, edit an existing page or when you're prompted to select a child page type.

 ```python
 class LandingPage(Page):